 Construction season means more than commuting delays due to roadwork so if you have a renovation in the cards this summer, make sure you know how it can affect your home insurance policy.

-But any extensive work—like adding a few feet of ceiling height and a new apartment to the basement or finally getting rid of that knob-and-tube wiring—could invalidate your regular home policy unless you to buy coverage for a building under construction, which typically costs more.
+But any extensive work—like adding a few feet of ceiling height, or adding a basement apartment (get your tenant to shop for renter’s insurance quotes), or finally getting rid of that knob-and-tube wiring—could invalidate your regular home policy unless you plan to buy coverage for a building under construction, which typically costs more.
 And it’s essential to tell your insurance provider about the renovation and buy any extra coverage you might need before you begin work.
+Here’s a quick list of how home renovations change your insurance policy.

 It’s also important to consider liability.
 If a dinner guest or delivery person slips and falls on your property, your regular home insurance policy will cover medical bills, lost wages, and damages.
 But what happens if a contractor breaks a leg while on the job?
 Things get trickier when renovations are involved, for the simple reason that risk is much higher on a construction site.
 So it’s important to ensure contractors have their own liability coverage and workers’ compensation.